Skip to main content

 • Loss of taxpayer status due to change of residence.

-In both cases, all income pending imputation must be integrated into the tax base of the last tax period that must be declared by personal income tax.
-Therefore, the successors of the deceased or the taxpayer may request the division of the part of the tax debt corresponding to said income.
-The subdivision will be governed by the rules provided for by the General Collection Regulation, approved by Royal Decree 939/2005, of July 29, with the following specialties:
+In both cases, all income pending imputation must be included in the tax base of the last tax period to be declared for personal income tax.
+Therefore, the successors of the deceased or the taxpayer may request the fractioning of the part of the tax debt corresponding to said income.
+The splitting will be governed by the rules provided for by the General Collection Regulations, approved by Royal Decree 939/2005, of July 29, with the following specialties:

-• Applications must be made within the regulatory declaration period.
+• Applications must be made within the statutory declaration period.

-• The applicant must offer guarantee in the form of a joint guarantee from a credit institution or mutual guarantee company or a surety insurance certificate in the terms provided in the General Collection Regulations.
+• The applicant must offer a guarantee in the form of a joint guarantee from a credit institution or mutual guarantee company or a surety insurance certificate under the terms provided for in the General Collection Regulations.